 We always strive for the best adoption experience, but life happens.
 Here’s how we handle unforeseen situations:

-✔ If your reserved kitten passes away, becomes severely injured, or develops an incurable genetic condition, you will receive:
+✔ If your reserved kitten passes away, becomes severely injured, or develops an incurable genetic condition, you can have :

 Adopting a kitten is a commitment, not an impulse decision.
 If you’ve read this far, thank you—your dedication tells us you're the kind of adopter who truly cares.